Jean-Gabriel Pageau Game Preview: Islanders vs. Flyers

-The New York Islanders, Jean-Gabriel Pageau included, will face the Philadelphia Flyers on Wednesday, November 22, 2023 at 7:30 PM ET.
-Fancy a wager on Pageau?
-We have numbers and figures to assist you.
+The New York Islanders, with Jean-Gabriel Pageau, are in action Saturday versus the Philadelphia Flyers at UBS Arena, with the puck dropping at 7:30 PM ET.
+Fancy a bet on Pageau in the Islanders-Flyers matchup?
+Use our stats and information below.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.